maratai/craftery/fiber_arts/spinning_wheels.md

 ![Athena Capricorn (left) next to Pocket Wheel (right)](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-01-12-athena-vs-pocket.jpg?raw=true)\
 Size comparison: Athena Capricorn (left), Pocket Wheel (right).

 Double-treadle travel spinning wheel, Scotch tension.
 I have a lovely secondhand example and am on the waiting list for a new one (before I found the secondhand one).
 Extremely portable, comfortable to spin on.
 The treadling action is *incredibly* responsive, possibly too much so if you treadle more heavily.
-This doesn't get up to a very fast ratio, but I managed to teach myself spinning cotton on an Ashford Traveller stuck at 6:1 for Reasons, so this feels luxurious!
+This doesn't go to a very fast ratio, but I managed to teach myself spinning cotton on an Ashford Traveller stuck at 6:1 for Reasons, so this feels luxurious!
 Also, the lightness of the treadling action means that treadling like the wind for fine spinning is absolutely doable.
 Mine is outfitted with an [**LWS Autowinder**](https://myautowinder.com/products/pocket-wheel), which is game-changingly amazing.
 I'd like to try the WooLee Winder for this too to see how that's like!

-This is extremely lightweight and portable, but if you have longer legs or a wider stance (or wear dresses/skirts often), try before buying, I'm 5'4" with stubby legs and *very knock-kneed*, and I find that even after adjusting the height of my bench (it's a cheap but sturdy $40 stage piano bench from Yamaha IIRC), I have to splay my legs a little for comfortable spinning.
+This is lightweight and portable, and disassembles/reassembles easily, but if you have longer legs or a wider stance (or wear dresses/skirts often), try before buying.
+I'm 5'4" with stubby legs and *very knock-kneed*, and I find that even after adjusting the height of my bench or chair, I have to splay my legs for comfortable spinning.

 Right now what I enjoy spinning on this is cotton, ramie, lotus silk, mulberry silk, tussah silk.